Albanese varieties with modulus over a perfect field: Introduction

 \section{Introduction}

-The generalized Jacobian variety with modulus of a smooth proper curve $X$ over a field is a well-established object in algebraic geometry and number theory and turned out to be of great benefit e.g.\ for the theory of algebraic groups, ramification theory and class field theory.
+The generalized Jacobian variety with modulus of a smooth proper curve $X$ over a field is a well-established object in algebraic geometry and number theory and has shown to be of great benefit e.g.\ for the theory of algebraic groups, ramification theory and class field theory.
 In this work we extend this notion from \cite[V]{S} to the situation of a higher dimensional smooth proper variety $X$ over a perfect field $k$.
 The basic idea of this construction comes from \cite{Ru1} and is accomplished in \cite{KR1}, both only for the case that $k$ is of characteristic 0.
 Positive characteristic however requires distinct methods and turns out to be the difficult part of the story.

-To a rational map $\phe: X \dra G$ from $X$ to a commutative algebraic group $G$ we assign an effective divisor $\modu{\phe}$, the \emph{modulus of $\phe$}.
-(Def.~\ref{DefMod}).
+To a rational map $\phe: X \dra P$ from $X$ to a torsor $P$ under a commutative algebraic group $G$ we assign an effective divisor $\modu\pn{\phe}$, the \emph{modulus of $\phe$} (Def.~\ref{DefMod}).
 Our definition from \cite{KR2} coincides with the classical definition in the curve case as in \cite[III, No.~1]{S}.
-For an effective divisor $D$ on $X$ the generalized Albanese variety $\Albm{X}{\mdl}$ of $X$ of modulus $\mdl$ and the Albanese map $\albm{X}{\mdl}:X\dra\Albm{X}{\mdl}$ are defined by the following universal property: for every commutative algebraic group $G$ and every rational map $\phe$ from $X$ to $G$ of modulus $\leq\mdl$ there exists a unique homomorphism of algebraic groups $h:\Albm{X}{\mdl}\lra G$ such that $\phe=h\circ\albm{X}{\mdl}$ up to translation by a constant $g \in G(k)$.
-Every rational map to a commutative algebraic group admits a modulus, and the effective divisors on $X$ form an inductive system.
-Then the projective limit $\varprojlim \Albm{X}{\mdl}$ over all effective divisors $\mdl$ on $X$ yields a pro-algebraic group that satisfies the universal mapping property for all rational maps from $X$ to commutative algebraic groups.
+For an effective divisor $D$ on $X$ the generalized Albanese variety $\Albbm{1}{X}{\mdl}$ of $X$ of modulus $\mdl$ and the Albanese map $\albbm{1}{X}{\mdl}:X\dra\Albbm{1}{X}{\mdl}$ are defined by the following universal property: for every torsor $P$ under a commutative algebraic group $G$ and every rational map $\phe$ from $X$ to $P$ of modulus $\leq\mdl$ there exists a unique homomorphism of torsors $h:\Albbm{1}{X}{\mdl}\lra P$ such that $\phe=h\circ\albbm{1}{X}{\mdl}$.
+Every rational map to a torsor for a commutative algebraic group admits a modulus, and the effective divisors on $X$ form an inductive system.
+Then the projective limit $\varprojlim \Albbm{1}{X}{\mdl}$ over all effective divisors $\mdl$ on $X$ yields a torsor for a pro-algebraic group that satisfies the universal mapping property for all rational maps from $X$ to torsors for commutative algebraic groups.